lakshaya17/lakshaya17/README.md

 ## 🧠 What I Do

 - 🛰 **Autonomous Systems & Spacecraft GNC**
-  Developing uncertainty-aware path planning and docking algorithms using Koopman theory, optimization, and simulation-based control.
+  Developed uncertainty-aware path planning and docking algorithms using Koopman theory, optimization, and simulation-based control.

 - 🤖 **Applied Machine Learning & Generative AI**
   Designing data-driven systems for forecasting, classification, and autonomous decision-making in aerospace, fintech, and education.